zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

 ```

 1. **String-typed path** This methodology is discouraged because it is not compile-time verified.
-The form field ViewModel constructor accepts a string-typed path that contains the location of the EditScope observable to which the Form field should bind, as in the following code.
+The form field ViewModel constructor accepts a string-typed path that contains the location of the EditScope observable to which the Form field should bind, as in the code located at    `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`.
+It is also in the following code.

-    `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`

   ```typescript